How to earn frequent flyer points with gift cards

 - Convert your points to frequent flyer points.
 You'll get far more value from your supermarket points if you move them into your frequent flyer scheme of choice.
-For Woolworths/Qantas, you can opt in to have your points automatically converted each time you reach 2,000 Woolworths Rewards points.
-With flybuys, you need to log in and manually convert your points to Velocity.
+For Woolworths/Qantas, you can opt in to have your points automatically converted each time you reach 2,000 Everyday Rewards points.
+With Flybuys, you need to log in and manually convert your points to Velocity.
 To get the most points, do that when Velocity bonus offers are running.

 THE POINTS FINDER TAKEGetting double value from gift cards through bonus points makes them an appealing option for building your points total.